Brought to you by Pancakes On The Rocks

 - Currumbin – It’s a little quieter than Surfers, but it can still get kind of busy on the weekends.
 It is patrolled by lifeguards in the flagged area, public toilets, public BBQs and a playground.

 - Tallebudgera Creek – What a little gem this creek is!
 It runs off the inlet from the beach with its crystal clear calm waters it’s a perfect spot for kids!
 Paddleboarding is popular here, with some companies hiring them out for around $15.

 - Southport – Lots of boats are moored here, but it does have a little shallow section for the kids to swim, which is perfect for the younger ones.
 You will find a great fenced playground along with pelican feeding at 1.30pm each day.

 DRIVE THE GOLD COAST HINTERLANDS

-The sights of the Hinterlands are truly magnificent!
+The sights of the hinterlands are truly magnificent!
 As you leave the sunny coastline, you drive inland through the country and beautiful rainforest for hours.
 You could spend as little as a few hours or a whole day checking out some of the highlights of the Gold Coast hinterland.
 We like to visit the Currumbin Rock Pools, which are only about 30 minutes in and we always stop to say hello to the farm animals along the way.
 As you drive further inland, you’ll find the Natural Arch, which is an easy walk with the kids down to the waterfall and if you stay until nightfall, you’ll spot lots of glow worms!
 Another place worth visiting if you have a full day is Mount Tamborine.
-You can check out the botanical gardens, Thunderbird Park and the cute little fairy shop along the way.
+Also, you can check out the botanical gardens, Thunderbird Park and the cute little fairy shop along the way.

 VIST THE Q1 OBSERVATION DECK